Capabilities

 | Branch valid | Job runs with the correct branch and completes without error. | ✅ Same as expected. | Make new branch in GitLab instance project.
 Change Branch name to "master-2".
 Execute Hello world twin.
 Verify ref matches branch in execution log. |

-| Branch invalid | Execution tab gracefully displays no twins as branch doesn't exist. | ❌ IF twins are not cached: Throws an error displayed to user: An error occurred while fetching assets: GitbeakerRequestError.
+| Branch invalid | Execution tab gracefully displays no twins as branch does not exist. | ❌ IF twins are not cached: Throws an error displayed to user: An error occurred while fetching assets: GitbeakerRequestError.
 IF twins are cached: Job fails.
 Snackbar says "Execution error for [twin name]".
 No log available in execution history. | Change Branch name to "master-1" (inexistent).
 IF twins are cached: Execute Hello world twin. |

 | Group name valid | The twin is runnable. | ✅ Same as expected. | Click "reset to defaults".
 Run twin. |

-| Group name invalid | Execution tab gracefully displays no twins as group doesn't exist. | ❌ Same as Branch invalid case. | Change group name to "Foo" (inexistent).
+| Group name invalid | Execution tab gracefully displays no twins as group does not exist. | ❌ Same as Branch invalid case. | Change group name to "Foo" (inexistent).
 IF twins are cached: Execute Hello world twin. |

 | Common name valid | Library twins are visible. | ✅ Same as expected. *Private twins also show up in Common twins. | Click "reset to defaults".
 Goto library.
 Goto common twins.
 Inspect twin visibility. |